 With that distinction in mind, let’s now take a look at the different roles a QA engineer can have within your team and what you should look for in each hire.

-The roles and responsibilities of your QA engineer job ad will depend on the specific position you want to fill in your development team.
+The quality assurance skills listed in your QA engineer job ad depend on the specific position you want to fill in your development team.

 You can cut and paste the below lists directly into your job description for either of the three potential QA roles.
 Although there will be some similarities between these, the differences are what will help you to laser focus on the candidates you want to hire.
 Remember, tweak anything you need to, so the relevant role or responsibility speaks to what you’re looking for in your candidates.